-The course start date is the date specified on the student offer letter.
+\\The course start date is the date specified on the student offer letter.
 If the student cannot attend on the course start date, an application in writing should be made 7 days prior to the designated start date for a deferred course starting date if the application is approved a new course start date will be issued in writing.
-If the student does not apply for a deferred course
+If the student does not apply for a deferred course start date at least seven days before the course start date, it is assumed and accepted that the date on the offer letter is the course start date and it will be applicable for all refund requests.

-6 This policy is only applicable for the initial student visa and not the subsequent extensions to the student visa
+&lt;sup>9 This policy is only applicable for the initial student visa and not the subsequent extensions to the student visa